Steve0Greatness/Clutter/.github/ISSUE_TEMPLATE/Add_a_Feature.md

 ---
-Name: Add a Feature
+name: Add a Feature
-About: Request a new feature
+about: Request a new feature
-Title: ✨Feature:
+title: '✨Feature: '
-Lables: type: enhancement
+lables: 'type: enhancement'
-Assignees:
+assignees: ''

 ---